lexandree/udacity-autonomous-car/project9/README.md

   ```conda activate yolov3-gpu```
   ```python app.py```
   wait for string: * Running on http://0.0.0.0:500/
-6. Install and run the project from the workspace terminal as usually (for new Terminator session you need to exit **base** environment first: **conda deactivate**)
+6. Install and run the ROS project from the workspace terminal as usually (for new Terminator session you need to exit **base** environment first: **conda deactivate**)
   ```cd /home/workspace/CarND-Capstone```
   ```pip install -r requirements.txt```